Paradox456/AI-Job-Market-Analyzer/README.md

 ## 2025-11-03
 - Cleaned the dataset
 - Made a new file called ds_salaries_cleaned.csv
+- Fixed the FileNotFoundError; should have put it in the notebooks section since that was the path
 - Next Steps: Prepare the data for training